 Braun has a LOT of different shavers, but the Braun Series 3 ProSkin 3040s is a fan-favorite, and with it’s blue-and-black design, is immediately recognizable.
 This, too, has the “Triple Action Cutting System,” which is shaver-speak for three cutting blades, but if you take a close look at the head, you’ll notice that the middle blade is a little more aggressive.
 That gives it the ability to gather longer whiskers into the blades, and makes it a great match for guys with thick facial hairs.
 It should also work if you’ve got medium-to-light stubble, as well—the perforations on the outside foils are extremely small, and cut shorter whiskers close to the skin.

-It's important to note that this model does not have a pivoting head, so it can be a little bit more of a challenge to navigate your face.
-Still a great option, though.
+It’s important to note that this model does not have a pivoting head, so it can be a little bit more of a challenge to navigate your face.
+Still a great option, though, and we like Brauns a lot.

 Best Rotary Options: Another Tie